FabianSieper/computeCorrelation/README.md

 # Timetag Correlation Analyzer

-This high-performance Go program calculates time differences between two channels from timetag files (.ttbin format). **Optimized for very large files** with efficient memory usage and parallel processing.
+This high-performance Go program calculates time differences between two channels from timetag files (.ttbin format). **Optimized for very large files** with efficient memory usage, parallel processing, and comprehensive error handling.

 ## Features

 The program:

 1. Reads all .ttbin files from the `data/` directory (sorted lexicographically)
 2. Extracts timetag data for two user-specified channels
 3. Calculates time differences between consecutive events of the specified channels
 4. Saves results to a CSV file